Fly Fishing in Ontario

-Indicators like the Frog Hair indicators are perfect for many nymphing situations.
-Another indicator used by the guides for situations that require stealth is the Loon Bioglow which is a white or light yellow version of the Loon BioStrike putty indicator. the white color looks like the many bubbles floating on the surface so it’s less likely to spook a fish than a big bright orange indicator.
+Indicators like the Thingamabobbers are very popular and are perfect for many nymphing situations.
+Another indicator used by the guides for situations that require stealth is the Loon Bioglow which is a white or light yellow version of the Loon BioStrike putty indicator.
+The white color looks like the many bubbles floating on the surface so it’s less likely to spook a fish than a big bright orange indicator.

 Tippet Rings – Tippet rings are super small rings that act as a connection point for the leader and tippet.
 The are so small they don’t effect the performance of your rig.
 The advantage of a tippet ring is that you can keep adding new tippet to your leader without ever cutting and shortening your the leader.
 This will extend the life of your leader.
 I have had leaders last a few years thanks to tippet rings.